clodo980/RockPaperScissors/README.md

-# RockPaperScissors
+# Rock, Paper, Scissors
-Javascript game for The Odin Project foundations course.
+Javascript game of rock, paper, scissors for The Odin Project foundations course.